paxelito/carness/README.md

 	* A new class influxspecies has been introduced to deal with membrane finite diffusion of external food
 	* New surface is computed too
 	* Runtime interface has been enxhanced, information have been riorganized and surface has been added
+	* Files can be now saved only at the beginning at the end of the simulation using "-1" value for the specific parameters
+	* Various little improvements
+	* Documentation has been updated.

 Build7.1b20140721.75
 --------------------